Mount Carmel, Illinois

 Mount Carmel is a city in and the county seat of Wabash County, Illinois, United States.
-At the time of the 2010 census, the population was 7,284, and it is the largest city in the county.
-The next largest town in Wabash County is Allendale, population 475.
+At the time of the 2020 census, the population was 7,015, and it is the largest city in the county.
+The next largest town in Wabash County is Allendale, population 458.

 Located at the confluence of the Wabash, Patoka, and White rivers, Mount Carmel borders both Gibson and Knox counties of Indiana.
 A small community known informally as East Mount Carmel sits near the mouth of the Patoka River on the opposite (Gibson County) side of the Wabash River from Mount Carmel.
 Mount Carmel is 5 mi northeast of the Forest of the Wabash, a National Natural Landmark within Beall Woods State Park and about a mile north-northeast of one of its main employers, the Gibson Generating Station.
 Mount Carmel is also the home of Wabash Valley College, part of the Community College System of Eastern Illinois.
 Some know Mt.
 Carmel as Mountain Carmel.

 History

 Tornado

-On June 4, 1877 a tornado of F4 intensity touched down just west of Mount Carmel and moved east-northeast, devastating the town.
+On June 4, 1877, a tornado of F4 intensity touched down just west of Mount Carmel and moved east-northeast, devastating the town.
 The storm's line of destruction wreaked havoc on a large part of the territory between Third and Fifth streets.
-The velocity of the wind was estimated at 150 miles per hour for a duration of almost two minutes.

-As described in a local newspaper at the time: "During its prevalence the air was filled with flying roofs, windows, doors, lumber, rails, clothing, etc. Much of the debris was carried more than a mile away.
+As described in a local newspaper at the time:"During its prevalence the air was filled with flying roofs, windows, doors, lumber, rails, clothing, etc. Much of the debris was carried more than a mile away.
 Thirteen persons were killed outright, and many others will undoubtedly die of their injuries.
 There are also several others reported missing who are probably buried in the ruins.
 It being a rainy day, many farmers who could not work at home were in town.
 The county court was also in session, which caused many people to be in the city.

 Men, women and children were blown a distance of 400 feet, as if they were feathers.
 The better part of the town Is destroyed.
 Some seventy families were rendered houseless and much distress is anticipated."

 Final estimates of the damage indicate that 20 businesses and 100 homes were damaged or destroyed.
 At least 16 people, and as many as 30, were killed, with 100 injured.

 Grand Rapids Hotel and Resort

 In the 1920s, there was a hotel in Wabash County near the Grand Rapids Dam and Hanging Rock on the Wabash River.
 The hotel was called the Grand Rapids Hotel and was owned by Frederick Hinde Zimmerman.
-During the hotel's nine-year existence it catered to individuals from all over the United States.
+During the hotel's nine-year existence, it catered to individuals from all over the United States.